OMGSERVERS/omgservers/README.md

 # Flows

 ## Players

-1. **Create a new user for the player**
+1. Create a new user for the player
-   - `PUT /service/v1/entrypoint/player/request/create-user`
+    - `POST /service/v1/entrypoint/player/request/create-user`

-1. **Issue a user access token to authorize subsequent server requests**
+1. Issue a user access token to authorize subsequent server requests
-   - `PUT /service/v1/entrypoint/player/request/create-token`
+    - `POST /service/v1/entrypoint/player/request/create-token`

-1. **Create a new client for a specific game project**
+1. Create a new client to interact with a specific game project
-   - `PUT /service/v1/entrypoint/player/request/create-client`
+    - `POST /service/v1/entrypoint/player/request/create-client`

-1. **Communicate with the server asynchronously**
+1. Communicate with the server asynchronously
-   - `PUT /service/v1/entrypoint/player/request/interchange`
+    - `POST /service/v1/entrypoint/player/request/interchange`

 # Installation Types